carloscruz85/SplitwiseWooCommerce/README.md

 Plugin to extend WooCommerce to make payments with Splitwise API in Wordpress.

+### Libraries
+Plugin use OAuth 1.0 Client Library for PHP - [Github repository](https://github.com/risan/oauth1/)

 ### Prerequisites
 Download and install - [wordpress](https://wordpress.org/download/)

 In order to use SplitwiseWooCommerce plugin you should to install and activate WooCommerce plugin before.

-Next download this plugin in your wordpress plugin directory and activate, after that you will get redirected to setting page where you should set your splitwise credentials.
+Next download this plugin in your wordpress plugin directory and activate it, after that you will get redirected to setting page where you should set your splitwise credentials.

 ### Configuring The Plugin